cloudburst/libheap/docs/UserGuide.md

     -a 0x1234      Specify an arena address
-    -c             Print compact arena listing (all chunks) -l             Print a flat listing of all chunks in an arena fastbins [#]   Print all fast bins, or only a single fast bin smallbins [#]  Print all small bins, or only a single small bin freebins       Print compact bin listing (only free chunks)
+    -c             Print compact arena listing (all chunks) heapls         Print a flat listing of all chunks in an arena fastbins [#]   Print all fast bins, or only a single fast bin smallbins [#]  Print all small bins, or only a single small bin freebins       Print compact bin listing (only free chunks)